 So log into your brokerage account, buy your shares, and go do something else!
 Remember, each dollar is an employee working for you.
 But they don’t work harder just because you’re watching them!

-— Don’t pay attention to the news.
 This may seem like a strange tip, but for a long term investor, the news does more harm than good.
-You can safely ignore financial news, especially gloomy forecast, which is just about all of them!
-More here: What if Australia Crashes?

-We’re done!
-That’s how to implement Peter Thornhill’s investment strategy, step-by-step.
-Of course, if you have other questions, they’ve likely been answered already in my full interview with Peter Thornhill.
+It’s all pretty simple.
+But if you have other questions, they’ve likely been answered in my full interview with Peter Thornhill.